taiyingchen/apriori/README.md

 # Apriori

-An efficient Python implementation of Apriori algorithm using in-build python modules and frozenset data structure to accelerate performance.
+An efficient Python implementation of Apriori algorithm using built-in modules and frozenset data structure to accelerate performance.

 ## Installation